quality icon

 Average car insurance cost in Alaska by age

-Let’s take a closer look at how much you might pay in Alaska for a full coverage policy based on your age and gender.
+Let’s break down what you can expect to pay in Alaska for full coverage, depending on your age and gender.

 Average car insurance cost in Alaska for young drivers

-For instance, 20-year-old male drivers in Alaska pay an average of $5,101 per year for car insurance, while females of the same age pay $4,270.
+In Alaska, 20-year-old male drivers pay an average of $5,101 per year for car insurance, while their female counterparts pay $4,270 for the same coverage.

-But by the time you turn 25, insurance premiums drop to $2,709 a year on average for male drivers and $2,470 for female drivers.
+However, by age 25, average car insurance costs drop to about $2,709 per year for male drivers and $2,470 for female drivers.

 Age of driverAverage annual cost for Male driversAverage annual cost for Female drivers